sinedied/genaiscript-talk/slides.md

 <!--
 Right now, it's build as tool for you to use rather than a framework to build applications.

-Though I should note that it can run as an MCP server, exposing your scripts as tools to be used by your regular GenAI apps and workflows.
+[click] Though I should note that it can run as an MCP server, exposing your scripts as tools to be used by your regular GenAI apps and workflows.
+If you've never heard of MCP, it's an open protocol that allows you to expose your GenAI tools and resources for models to use.

-What I hope is that we'll get GenAI frameworks in the future that gets inspired by this simplicity.
+Now what I hope is that we'll get GenAI frameworks in the future that gets inspired by the simplicity of GenAIScript.
 -->

 ---